behnam-yousefi/MNDA/Supplementary_File.md

 ## 2.3.
 Usage Example 1: drug response
 *MNDA pipeline for condition "a"*

 In this example, we construct gene coexpression netwerks (GCNs) for drug responders and non-responders.
-To this end, we used PRISM dataset (ref), which .....To reduce the dimensionality, 2000 genes that are highly variant across all the cell lines are selected.
-We load gene expression profile of lung cancer cell lines as ```X``` and a binary vector of their response to the Tamoxifen drug as ```y```.
+To this end, we use PRISM dataset (ref), which .....To reduce the dimensionality, 2000 genes that are highly variant across all the cell lines are selected and reposited.
+The gene expression profile of lung cancer cell lines as ```X``` and a binary vector of their response to the Tamoxifen drug as ```y``` can be loaded accordingly:
 `````{R}
 data = readRDS("Data/GCN2Layer_data_lung_tamoxifen_2000genes.rds")
 X = data[[1]]